xlab-si/xopera-docs/_sources/02-cli.rst.txt

 package
 #######

-``opera package`` - package TOSCA YAML templates and their accompanying files to a compressed TOSCA CSAR.
+``opera package`` - package TOSCA YAML templates and their accompanying files to a compressed (zipped) TOSCA CSAR.

 .. tabs::